 "While it is not an official FDIC statistic, nor is it intended as a definitive predictor of the likelihood of bank failure, the troubled asset ratio apparently is a strong indicator of severe stress inside a bank because it shows the bank's ability to withstand loan losses.
 Of the 92 banks that have failed so far this year, 84 had troubled asset ratios of 100 percent or greater in the final quarter they reported data before they closed."

 Now, what did the federal Office of Thrift Supervision actually say to Charter?
 Download the Nov.
-20 orders in PDF form here
+20 orders in PDF form here and here.
+The text is also pasted below, with interesting parts in bold.

 NOW, THEREFORE, IT IS ORDERED that: